Whether you’re laying over or enjoying a well-deserved holiday, Vancouver never disappoints.

 The compact downtown is easy to explore on foot or by bicycle.
 Cycle-friendly Vancouver has a bike share program and miles of waterfront cycling paths.

 The city’s convenient public transit system includes three subway lines, an extensive network of buses, and the Seabus ferry, which connects downtown and the North Shore.
 The most useful subway route for visitors is the Canada Line, which stops directly at YVR airport and takes you to the city in about 25 minutes.
 The TransLink trip planner can help you navigate the transit system.

 Two privately run ferries, The Aquabus and False Creek Ferries, operate cute little boats that shuttle between downtown, Granville Island, Kitsilano, and the Olympic Village district at the foot of Main Street.

 The long sunny days of July and August make summer Vancouver’s peak season.
 I love September and October, too, as cultural activities kick-off and the evenings turn crisp.
 Spring, from March into June, can be damper, but flowers burst into bloom across the city.
 From November through February, prepare for rain in the city and snow in the mountains.

-One-Day Itinerary: Downtown, Gastown, Chinatown, Stanley Park
+Vancouver in One Day: Downtown, Gastown, Chinatown, Stanley Park

 Canada Place and the Coal Harbour Waterfront